 The service aims for a restraint free environment.
-This is supported by the governing body and policies and procedures.
-There were no residents using restraints at the time of audit.
-A comprehensive assessment, approval, monitoring process, with regular reviews occurs for any restraint used.
-Staff demonstrated a sound knowledge and understanding of providing the least restrictive practice, de-escalation techniques and alternative interventions.
+This is supported by the governing body's policies and procedures.
+Restraint was in use during the audit.
+A comprehensive assessment, approval, monitoring process, occurs for any restraint used.
+Staff demonstrated a sound knowledge and understanding of providing the least restrictive practice, de-escalation techniques and alternative interventions and education on restraint has been undertaken.

-The prospective supplier is also committed to restraint elimination and, given it is already a provider of aged-care services, they understood the rights and requirements in relation to any restraint use.
+The prospective provider is also committed to restraint elimination and, given it is already a provider of aged-care services, they understand the rights and requirements in relation to any restraint use.